What is Large Format Printing?

 Very specialized and costly equipment is required to produce large format printing projects.
 SpeedPro digital output is up to 6′ wide by 300′ long roll-fed and 5′ wide by 18′ long flatbed.
 Output can be tiled to produce full-color images of any size.
 This capability means that your options drastically increase when you consider large format printing for your project.

-Screen printing was once preferable for quality, but current technology involved in large format printing equipment has evened the playing field.
-The efficiency in production available through the use of machines has brought the cost down, as well, and so now many people prefer large format printing over screen printing as in many cases it costs less.
+Screen printing was once preferable for quality, but the current technology involved in large format printing equipment has evened the playing field.
+The efficiency in production available through the use of machines has brought the cost down, as well, and now many people prefer large format printing over screen printing as in many cases it costs less.
 Combined with scale and quicker turnaround, large format printing is very cost-effective.

 Due to the many possibilities of size, large format projects are often some of the best ways to promote services and products to potential customers at your storefront or out at events.
 Festivals, trade shows, and other large spaces are perfect opportunities to display eye-catching large advertisements.